Dwarfism In Children: Types, Causes, Symptoms And Treatment

 • Pseudoachondroplasia: This condition is similar to achondroplasia but without facial features.
 It is caused by the mutation of the COMP gene that is crucial for cartilage development and its conversion to bone.
 The common characteristics of the condition include short arms and legs, a waddling walk, joint pain that progresses to osteoarthritis in adulthood, and flexible joints (7).

-• Diastrophic dysplasia: This rare genetic disorder affects the sulfate content in the body and causes extensive cartilage abnormalities and bone deformity in the spine, long bones, and feet (8)
+• Diastrophic dysplasia: This rare genetic disorder in children affects the sulfate content in the body and causes extensive cartilage abnormalities and bone deformity in the spine, long bones, and feet (8)

 • Spondyloepiphyseal dysplasia (SED): SED is a rare genetic disorder that affects the spine, legs, and arms.
 It interferes with the way collagen protein functions and hampers connective tissue and bone development.
 SED causes short torso, neck, and limbs, but the hands and feet remain normal.
 It can also cause the spine to curve (9).